-Older adults, especially those age 80 and above, are at increased risk for complications and poor health outcomes if they are infected with the novel coronavirus (COVID-19).
+Who is most susceptible to the coronavirus?
+Older adults, especially those age 65 and above, are at higher risk for complications and poor health outcomes if they are infected with the novel coronavirus (COVID-19).
 We know that you have questions about how best to protect yourselves and your loved ones from this disease.
 Below are some answers to our most frequently asked questions about coronavirus prevention for high-risk patients.

 “Our immune systems become weaker in the last few decades of life, with a significant decrease in function around age 80, as the immune cells in our body decrease in both number and effectiveness,” says Dr. Fortner, who is also a member of the SingleCare Medical Review Board.
 “At the same time chronic diseases become more common, and COVID-19 seems to be especially harmful to people with diabetes, heart disease, kidney disease, or lung conditions.”

-What are some coronavirus prevention tips for older adults to stay safe and healthy and avoid exposure?
+What are some coronavirus prevention tips for older adults?

 RELATED: The do’s and don’ts of preparing for coronavirus